jtownson/swakka/readme.md

   implicit val petJsonFormat = jsonFormat3(Pet)
   // SchemaWriter required by Swakka to generate json schema implicit val petSchemaWriter = schemaWriter(Pet)
-  // ConvertibleToDirective instance required which Swakka uses to tell Akka how to extract the request body.
+  // ConvertibleToDirective instance which Swakka uses to tell Akka how to extract the request body.
   // Note the types are a bit confusing.
 Getting them wrong would cause an implicit resolution error from scalac. implicit val petBodyParamConverter: ConvertibleToDirective[BodyParameter[Pet]] = bodyParamConverter[Pet]